h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/SoftwareAggregateDAO.rst

 .. java:method:: public SoftwareAggregate getSoftwareAggregate(Integer id)
    :outertype: SoftwareAggregateDAO

-   Gets the software aggregate.
+   Gets the software aggregate with the given id.

    :param id: the id
-   :return: the software aggregate
+   :return: the software aggregate, or null if it doesn't exist

 getSoftwareAggregateByVersionName
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^